 EPA Critic To Get Sharp Questions On Industry Ties As He Vies To Run Agency

-This post will have a live video stream of the confirmation hearing when it begins, around 10 a.m.
-ET.

-Oklahoma Attorney General Scott Pruitt has been among the most controversial picks for Donald Trump's cabinet.
+Oklahoma Attorney General Scott Pruitt has been among the most controversial picks for Donald Trump's Cabinet.
 In part, that's because the Environmental Protection Agency nominee has said things like this:

 Trump's Pick To Lead The EPA Has A History Of Battling The EPA